 The series of lockdown restrictions and social distancing measures had a devastating impact on care homes with many residents feeling isolated and lonely.
-In line with BT’s mission to Connect for Good, Care Home Companions was born out of a project set-up by a group of BT employees in 2020 to help tackle loneliness in the UK.
+In this blog, Stacy Young and Katy Goodliffe from BT Care Home Companions share how the project set-up by a group of BT employees in 2020 to help tackle loneliness in the UK.

 The original pilot saw 100 volunteers call local care homes in the Northeast and have a chat to residents to lift their spirits and create wonderful friendships.
 The project was an excellent way to bring joy to a resident’s day but also make use of our colleagues three days a year volunteering time.
 The last few years have taught us the importance of human connections, no matter the age or situation, and our volunteers have expressed the positive impact this campaign has had on both their mental and emotional health during this challenging time.